Donate Sign Up for The Gist

 [email protected]

-Dakota joined the Alabama Best Practices Center team in March of 2020.
-He was born in Indiana, and has spent the last 15 years in Alabama.
+Dakota joined the A+ team in March of 2020.
+He was born in Indiana, and has spent the last 20 years in Alabama.
 Since graduation from Troy University in 2015, Dakota has worked in the non-profit world in many different capacities.
-A recent opportunity gave him the chance to teach reading classes to K-12 students over the summer.
-This illuminating experience gave him an even greater appreciation for the significant challenge that teachers face every single day.
+Prior to joining A+, he had the opportunity to teach reading classes to K-12 students over the summer.
+This illuminating experience gave him an even greater appreciation for the expertise and talent that teachers bring to the profession.

-In his spare time, Dakota likes to read, go to the gym with his wife, spend time with his 5 dogs and 1 cat, and work on carpentry and other projects.
+In his spare time, Dakota likes to read, listen to music, go to the gym, and spend time with his dog, Cooper.

 Keitha Segrest, Lead Coach